Clinical Representative for Parity of Esteem

 Tim is a registered mental health nurse with over 25 years’ experience of working in a variety of mental health care settings including community and inpatient services.
 In recent years, he has worked in senior nurse roles focusing on quality, governance & service development.
-Tim has been involved with the RCN for 15 years, initially as a steward, then taking a more active role on staff side in his own organisation.
+Tim has been involved with the RCN for over 15 years, initially as a steward, then taking a more active role on staff side in his local NHS Trust.
 Between 2011-2013 he sat on RCN Council for the South West Region, England – this included work as part of the Professional Nurse Advisory Committee and Governance Committee.
-He currently sits on the Steering Committee for the RCN Mental Health Forum.
+He has also previously sat on the Steering Committee for the RCN Mental Health Forum.

 He currently works in a self-employed capacity providing training, coaching and consultancy to the NHS and Independent Sector.
 He is particularly interested in stakeholder work, organisational development and innovative service planning.